serkan-ozal/spring-jdbc-roma-impl/README.md

 4.10.
 Complex Typed Field Features
 -------

-* **provideViaExpressionProvider:** With this configuration feature, you can use RXEL (ROMA Expression Language) expression language to providing field value.
+* **provideViaExpressionProvider:** With this configuration feature, you can use RXEL (ROMA Expression Language) expression language for providing field value.

 For example:
 ~~~~~ java